Sublinear scaling in non-Markovian open quantum systems simulations: Theory

 The proposed algorithm follows the divide-and-conquer paradigm because the total number of rows of the tensor network is divided into an upper and lower block, where only the lower block has to be calculated explicitly.
 The lower block is then again divided into two halves, and so on.
 Like other divide-and-conquer schemes, such as the famous fast Fourier transformation algorithm~\cite{CooleyTukey, NumericalRecipes}, the numerical complexity is reduced from $\mathcal{O}(n^2)$ to $\mathcal{O}(n \log n)$ operations.
 In our case these operations are SVDs.

 Despite the favourable scaling with $n$, the divide-and-conquer algorithm faces some challenges.
 These arise because of the size of matrices we must combine.
 In the sequential algorithm, each step combines a MPO with potentially large inner dimension $\chi'$ and a single line of relatively small inner dimension of $D^2$.
 In contrast, in our divide-and-conquer algorithm, two MPOs of similar inner dimensions $\chi'$ are combined to $\chi={\chi'}^2$.
-Because SVD routines typically scale with the third power of the combined inner dimension, the direct application of SVDs would lead to a typical complexity $\mathcal{O}({\chi'}^6)$ per SVD, which is prohibitively demanding.
+Because of the scaling of SVD routines with the third power of the combined inner dimension together with a factor $D^2$ from the outer bond, the direct application of SVDs would lead to a typical complexity $\mathcal{O}({\chi'}^6 D^2)$ per SVD, which is prohibitively demanding.
 Clearly, a different way to combine two MPOs is needed.

 Here, we address this issue by preselecting relevant degrees of freedom: Say, we wish to update an MPO with matrices $\big[\tilde{f}^{\alpha_{l}}_{k:j}\big]_{d'_l,d'_{l-1}}$ by multiplying it with an MPO with matrices $\big[\tilde{g}^{\alpha_l}\big]_{d''_l,d''_{l-1}}$.
 We first perform SVDs on the individual matrices $\big[\tilde{f}^{\alpha_{l}}_{k:j}\big]_{d'_l,d'_{l-1}}= \sum_s U^{(1)}_{d'_l, s} \sigma^{(1)}_s V^{(1)\dagger}_{s, (\alpha_l,d'_{l-1})}$ and $\big[\tilde{g}^{\alpha_l}\big]_{d''_l,d''_{l-1}}= \sum_t U^{(2)}_{d''_l, t} \sigma^{(2)}_t V^{(2)\dagger}_{t, (\alpha_l,d''_{l-1})}$, respectively.
 Using this, the matrices of the combined MPO can be formally written as